-1. Click the blue Download icon.
+1. Click the respective download button.

-The Download Certificate File dialog window opens.
+A download dialog window opens.

 2. Save the file.

 The file will be downloaded.

 13.6.2 Hotspots

 On the Wireless Protection > Hotspots > Hotspots tab you can manage different hotspots.

 Note - A hotspot has to be assigned to an existing interface, typically a WLAN interface.
 All hosts using this interface will automatically be restricted by the hotspot.
 Therefore, before you create a hotspot you would typically create a wireless network with client traffic Separate Zone, then create an interface for the respective WLAN interface hardware.
 For more information, see Wireless Protection > Wireless Networks.